AirshipCMS/Docs/Development-Guide.md

 **Note**: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch`.
 Be sure to your backup files or use a source management tool to avoid losing any of your hard work!

-Once you have downloaded your sites compartments, your [project directory](/documentation/view/project-directory) should look similar to the following:
+Once you have downloaded your sites compartments, your [Project Directory](/documentation/view/project-directory) should look similar to the following:

 ```
 .